FAQs for Engineering Instructors

 A student enrolled in my course has told me that he/she must receive a certain grade in order to stay in his/her academic program.
 How should I respond?

 In general you should follow your course syllabus in determining each student’s final grade in your course.
 A student’s academic standing should not affect his/her final grade in your course.
+Moreover, it is not any single grade or class that has put the student in a probationary status; it is their overall academic record.
+The student should receive the grade earned in your class.
 Feel free to refer the student to Engineering Student Affairs if this causes any difficulties.

 A student enrolled in my course has asked me to lower their grade to a C- so that they can take the course again.
 Why are they asking me this and how should I respond?